tahershaker/SUSE-Rancher-Prime-Guide/01-Learn-About-SUSE-Solutions/README.md

 ## About This Repo

-This repository is dedicated to helping you understand the key components of the `SUSE Rancher Prime` Suite — not just how to use them, but why they exist, what problems they solve, and how they’re positioned in the modern cloud-native ecosystem.
+This repository is structured to help you gain a clear, high-level understanding of every solution in the `SUSE Rancher Prime` Suite Stack.
+Each section focuses on one solution and provides a guided overview of its key features, common use cases, typical architecture, and how it integrates with the rest of the stack.

-This is not a deep technical implementation guide — it’s your go-to reference to understand what each solution is, what value it brings, how it fits into the bigger picture, and when and why to use it.
+You won’t find deep technical deployments here — this repo is all about understanding the solution before using it.
+It’s a great starting point for architects, pre-sales engineers, consultants, or anyone looking to explain, position, or confidently work with `SUSE Rancher Prime` Suite technologies.
 Once you’re familiar with the concepts here, you’ll be ready to dive into deployment, configuration, and advanced operations using the rest of the guide structure.

 Each section of this repo focuses on one solution in the suite and walks you through:
 - The core concepts and technical foundation